RLE-Foundation/rllte/README.md

 - 💾 Large number of reusable bechmarks ([See HsuanwuHub](hub.hsuanwu.dev));
 - 📋 Elegant experimental management powered by [Hydra](https://hydra.cc/).

+Hsuanwu ([Xuanwu, 玄武](https://en.wikipedia.org/wiki/Xuanwu_(god))) is one of the Four Symbols of the Chinese constellations, representing the north and the winter season.
+It is usually depicted as a turtle entwined together with a snake.
+Since turtles are very long-lived, we use this name to symbolize the long-term and influential development of the project.

 Join the developer community for issues and discussions:
 |Slack|QQ|GitHub|
 |:-:|:-:|:-:|